 Defendants were represented by Seattle attorneys David Perez and James Williams of the esteemed national firm Perkins Coie.
 Additional comments from Perez can be read here.

-For more information, please direct all inquiries to Robert Bello, General Counsel of Hughes Marino.
+For more information, please direct all inquiries to Kathryn Richman, General Counsel of Hughes Marino.
 He can be reached by email at email@example.com or by phone at (206) 624-3111.

 About Hughes Marino: Hughes Marino is an industry-leading commercial real estate company that exclusively represents business owners and corporate real estate decision makers.
 The company only represents tenants and buyers–never landlords–which eliminates the potential for conflicts of interest that other commercial real estate firms have.
 In addition to tenant and buyer representation, the firm offers in-house program, project and construction management, lease auditing, and lease administration services as added value for their clients.
 The firm has offices in Seattle, San Diego, Orange County, Los Angeles, Inland Empire, San Francisco, Silicon Valley and New York.